klawr/deepmech/README.md

 The results of these advances were subsequently presented on the IFTOMM-D-A-CH 2020 in Lienz, Austria.
 The respective (german) report is located [here](reports/iftomm_dach).

-The third project revolves around bringing the applications on to different platforms.
+The third project revolves around bringing created applications to different platforms.
-The respective student engineering project (sep) is a work in progress and will be updated.
+The respective project can be reviewed in the [student engineering project](reports/sep).

 ## Project Organization